Turn an Old Bottle Into a Bean Sprout Garden – Here’s How to Do It!

 Step 2: Add a Cloth Lid

-Cut a small square piece of cloth or cheesecloth that is large enough to cover the top opening of the bottle.
-Secure the cloth in place with a rubber band or string.
+Cut a small piece of cheesecloth just large enough to drape over the top of your bottle’s open end.
+Secure it snugly with a rubber band or a piece of string.

 Step 3: Soak the Beans